JorgePe/ev3dev/Using-Sensors.md

-NOTE: This documentation is for a kernel that has not been officially released.
-If you want to try it out, grab the latest [test image](https://github.com/dlech/ev3dev/releases).

 ## Overview

 One of the goals of ev3dev is to support as many sensors as possible.
 If you have a sensor that does not work, let us know about it.